- Five Types of Photography Niche: Which is Right for You?

 - Creative slump?
 Just cannot get going?
 Try thinking inside the box!

 - Directing and Posing: Do you know the relationship?

 Search Results for: mcenaney

 Katie is an elementary school teacher in Wisconsin, USA.
 She is an avid photographer with wide interests.
 She is always interested in learning more and growing in her photography.
 By Katie McEnaney (Archaeofrog) #12913#

 Easy, budget macro.
 Macro or close-up photography is accessible without investing in a pricey macro lens.
 The first three articles in this series covered techniques for inexpensive macro-level results: close-up lenses, reverse rings, and extension tubes.
 In this article, I … Continue reading

 Simple tubes bring remarkable results.
 Macro photography allows you to capture images of small subjects, detail and pattern.
 Unfortunately, macro lenses are expensive.
 In the last two articles I looked at inexpensive ways to do close-up photography.
 These showed how … Continue reading

 Close up Lenses… Photographers are often drawn to small, fascinating details in the world around them.
 Dedicated macro lenses can cost a lot of money, but you don’t need one to get started with close-up photography.
 This article will explore … Continue reading

-Author :: by Surname Bailey, Alison Cumming, Ruari Donohoe, Paul Firth, Terry Grates, Jane Guy, Damon Honest Blossom Hufford, Brendan Hyde, Melanie (de) Jager, John LeFevre, Ann H. Maidwell, Steve Mason, Andrew McEnaney, Katie Pekler, Liz Porter, Linden Reinhard, Sara … Continue reading
+Author :: by Surname Bailey, Alison Cumming, Ruari Donohoe, Paul Firth, Terry Foreman, Isabella Grates, Jane Guy, Damon Honest Blossom Hufford, Brendan Hyde, Melanie (de) Jager, John LeFevre, Ann H. Maidwell, Steve Mason, Andrew McEnaney, Katie Pekler, Liz Pereira, Jenn … Continue reading